Matt Weiss (American football): Assistant to head coach

 Weiss was hired by the Baltimore Ravens in 2009 as an assistant to head coach John Harbaugh.
 Weiss was part of the Ravens' coaching staff that won Super Bowl XLVII.
 In 2014, with Weiss as assistant linebackers coach, linebackers Terrell Suggs and Elvis Dumervil combined to be the NFL's top sack tandem with 29 sacks combined.
 Inside Linebacker C. J. Mosley also became the first rookie in franchise history to be selected to the Pro Bowl.
 In 2015, with Weiss as cornerbacks coach, the Ravens' pass defense improved from 23rd the prior year (337.4 YPG) to 10th overall (233.6 YPG).

-Super Bowl XLVII

-With Weiss being the quality control coach on defense for the Ravens in their Super Bowl winning season in 2012/13, he was one of the coaches that advised head coach John Harbaugh to take an intentional safety in the closing minutes of the game in order to seal the Ravens win over the San Francisco 49ers in Super Bowl XLVII.

 Linebacker coach

 Weiss was the assistant in charge of linebackers in 2014.
 In that season, Raven linebackers, Elvis Dumervil and Terrell Suggs had the most sacks as a duo in the NFL, with 29.
 Dumervil also broke the franchise record for sacks in this season with 17 as well as reached the pro bowl in the same season.
 Inside linebacker C. J. Mosley also became the first rookie in franchise history to be selected to the Pro Bowl.